samdauwe/webgpu-native-examples/README.md

 #### [Image blur](src/examples/image_blur.c)

-This example shows how to blur an image using a WebGPU compute shader.
+This example shows how to blur an image using a compute shader.

 #### [Image processing](src/examples/compute_shader.c)